ibm-cloud-docs/databases-for-mongodb-gen2/ha-dr.md

 ## Disaster recovery architecture
 {: #disaster-recovery-intro}

 The general strategy for disaster recovery is to create a new database, such as the following `MongoDB Restore` database.
 The contents of the new database can be a backup of the source database created before the disaster.
-A new database can be created using the point-in-time feature for the Enterprise plan, if the production database is available.

 ![Architecture](images/mongodb-restore.svg){: caption="MongoDB restore architecture" caption-side="bottom"}